scottcgi/Mojoc/README.md

   * [Mojoc Code Details](https://github.com/scottcgi/Mojoc/wiki/Code-Details)

 ## Published Games
-Mojoc has been used for a cross-platform Android and iOS game on the App Store and Google Play.
+Mojoc has been used for a cross-platform Android and IOS game on the App Store and Google Play.
 I will be using Mojoc to make more games.
 * Super Little Red is a bow and arrow shooting game, very challenging for your coordination.
   * [App Store](https://itunes.apple.com/cn/app/id1242353775)
   * [Google Play](https://play.google.com/store/apps/details?id=com.SuperLittleRed)
   * [Tap Tap](https://www.taptap.com/app/45524)

 ## Samples
 The samples are complete, can be run, and show the Mojoc features in a game demo.
 Each platform provides its own platform editor for building projects.
-For example, Android uses AndroidStudio, iOS uses XCode, Windows uses Visual Studio.
+For example, Android uses AndroidStudio, IOS uses XCode, Windows uses Visual Studio.

 Currently there is only one sample, which is a simplfied version of the published game [Super Little Red](https://github.com/scottcgi/Mojoc/tree/master/Samples/SuperLittleRed).